apolites1225/battlefield6-loadout-behavior-analysis/README.md

 Weights were scaled proportionally to reflect loadout capacity and prevent structural inflation.

 ### Passive Bias Detection
-A Passive_Likelihood model was introduced to identify default-driven selection inflation.
+A Passive_Likelihood model was introduced to quantify default-driven selection inflation.

 The model evaluates:
 - Number of observable alternative gadgets